piotrjurkiewicz/topohub/docs/mininet.rst

     # Start the network and Mininet shell
     net.interact()

-Then in order to build and initialize the network the script should be executed:
+Then in order to build and initialize the network the above script should be executed with `sudo`:

 .. code-block:: shell-session